rancher/opni/README.md

   ```
   * Will use your current kubeconfig context
   * Cluster Hardware requirements: 4 vCPUs, 16GB RAM
-    * *2 Nvidia GPUs* required if you want the AI to learn from your workloads (recommended)
+    * *1 Nvidia GPU* required if you want the AI to learn from your workloads (recommended)
-      * Next release (v0.1.3) will only require 1 GPU

 Consume insights from the Opni Dashboard in Kibana.
 You will need to expose the Kibana service or port forward to do this.